miner/herbert/README.md

   with a ? suffix such as **:kw?** <BR>
 {:a int :b sym :c? [int*]}  -- matches {:a 10 :b foo :c [1 2 3]}

+* The guard form does not consume any input.
+The guard expression is similar to a fn declaration.
+  It takes a vector of arguments which must match the names of previous binding elements.
+The guard evaluates its body -- if it returns a logical true, the match continues.
+On a logical false, the whole match fails. <BR>
+[(n int) (m int) (guard [n m] (= (* 3 n) m))] -- matches [2 6]

 ## Examples